system.exe at ~25% CPU fix

 Sometimes system.exe

-In my case the battery was fully drown after 2-3 hours.
+In my case, the battery was fully drained after 2-3 hours.
 It should last around 10 hours.

-After trying out everything, contacting the support and googling to days, I realised that the process returns normal after pressing the search for devices
+After trying out everything, contacting support, and googling for days, I realized that the process returns to normal after pressing the search for devices

 button in the Device Manager.

-Unfortunately the process starts consuming alot of cpu after a short period of time.
-I was tired pressing the button every 2 minutes.
+Unfortunately, the process starts consuming a lot of CPU after a short period of time.
+I was tired of pressing the button every 2 minutes.

 I searched for a way to automate the ‘clicking button x’ process to shut system.exe

-I made up my own solution for this.
+I came up with my own solution for this.

 temporary fix